MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/configurations.md

 [DSC resource][01] instances to describe what the desired state should be, not how to put the system into that state.
 The DSC resources handle the _how_ for each instance.

-DSC can process configuration documents to:
+DSC processes configuration documents to:

 - Retrieve the current state of the defined resource instances with the `dsc config get` command.
 - Validate whether the instances are in the desired state with the `dsc config test` command.